How are brands using AI in social media? Here are some ways in which brands are using AI for social media marketing.

 By leveraging customer data, companies will have a better idea of what their customers want and can theoretically create more relevant products, gaining a substantial leg up over the competition.

 Using artificial intelligence on social media engages users on a monumental scale and does a much better job of creating meaningful interactions.
 AI analyzes billions of social media posts and identifies trending topics, hashtags, and patterns.

 From this information, popular platforms like Facebook, Twitter, and Instagram can categorize each post and place the content users care about most at the top of their timelines and newsfeeds.

 In addition to prioritizing the most relevant posts, AI’s algorithms can monitor millions of unstructured comments to recognize sentiments and even potential crisis situations.

 For example, Facebook uses AI to sift through and flag posts from possibly suicidal users and is in the process of extending this program to Instagram, which Facebook acquired in 2015.

 In doing so, the networks are not only more engaged with each user, but they make each user feel more important than ever, creating a mutual “feeling” of engagement.

-Many AI-based social media content creation bots are now so advanced they can pass the Turing test, meaning they are authentic enough to pass for human.
+Many AI-based social media content creation bots are now so advanced they can pass the Turing test, meaning they are authentic enough to pass for humans.

-By using social listening, AI follows trending conversations.
-The content tool analyzes a multitude of posts on a number of social media platforms in order to discover the most effective, engaging content.
+By using social listening tools, AI follows trending conversations.
+The content tools analyze a multitude of posts on a number of social media platforms in order to discover the most effective, engaging content.